No free lunch for markets with multiple num\'eraires: The model

 \begin{definition} A strategy $(\Phi, \Phi^{0})$ is self-financing if for all $\t \in \Tc$ and all $j \in \{1,\ldots,n_{\t}\}$

 \end{definition} The economic agent trades in each submarket separately.
 This is why the self-financing condition is given submarket by submarket and we do not define a global self-financing condition (i.e., summing on $\tau$ on the left- and right-hand sides of \eqref{autofo}).
-Nevertheless, the total wealth of the agent is the sum of her wealth in each submarket.
-We denote by $V^{\Phi,\Phi^0}$ the $\R$-valued adapted wealth process obtained by summing the wealth of each submarket.
+Nevertheless, the total wealth of the agent is the sum of her wealth in each submarket. \\ Let $(\Phi,\Phi^0)$ be a self-financing strategy.
+We denote by $V^{\Phi,\Phi^0}$ the $\R$-valued adapted wealth process obtained by summing the wealth of each submarket, i.e., on $\{t \leq \d_{n_{\t}}^{\t}\}$